jfrog/terraform-provider-xray/docs/resources/security_policy.md

 - `fix_version_dependant` (Boolean) Default value is `false`.
 Issues that do not have a fixed version are not generated until a fixed version is available.
 Must be `false` with `malicious_package` enabled.
 - `malicious_package` (Boolean) Default value is `false`.
 Generating a violation on a malicious package.
 - `min_severity` (String) The minimum security vulnerability severity that will be impacted by the policy.
 - `vulnerability_ids` (Set of String) Creates policy rules for specific vulnerability IDs that you input.
-You can add multiple vulnerabilities IDs up to 100, separated by ",".
+You can add multiple vulnerabilities IDs up to 100.
 CVEs and Xray IDs are supported.
 Example - CVE-2015-20107, XRAY-2344

 <a id="nestedblock--rule--criteria--cvss_range"></a>
 ### Nested Schema for `rule.criteria.cvss_range`